Published by City Lights Books, San Francisco, California, USA, 2006

 First Edition

 Saddle-stitched.
 Eighth Printing.
 Small Octavo, 44 pages.
 In Good condition.
 Black and white covers with two staples in spine.
 Covers have light age toning, slight tearing to spine edges, creasing to top corners, brown staining to both covers, and rusting to staples.
 Textblock has creasing to top corners and staining to head edge.
-Shelved Room A. 1374403.
+Shelved in Room G. 1374403.
 Special Collections.

 Soft cover.
 Condition: Very Good.
 1st Edition.
 An eighth printing from the end of 1959 in very good condition.
 Circular stain on cover and the usual yellowing, otherwise a nice early copy.